Western Howgills

 The Heysham rock graves

 With all these graves, and with the views across the bay to the Lake District hills provoking awe and serenity, we can understand that these people would have developed a sense of spirituality.
 How that manifested itself in the early centuries I don’t know but no doubt more formalised forms of worship gradually developed.
 Near the rock graves are the ruins of St Patrick’s Chapel, dated to the 8th or 9th century.
 Excavations around the chapel recovered bone fragments of about sixty individuals, dated to about 1000.
 Whether the site of the chapel had any direct association with St Patrick (of the 5th century) is a matter of debate but regardless of that the remains are impressive for being a rare example of a pre-Conquest church in England.
-Families took photos of themselves feigning surprise through the Saxon arched doorway.
+I had to wait for a family taking photos of themselves feigning surprise through the Saxon arched doorway to leave before I could take this photo:

 St Patrick's Chapel